 - Use well-known online retailers that have an established reputation for cybersecurity.
 Verify that they have good contact information listed on their site, and check with the Better Business Bureau or the FTC if you have questions or concerns.

 - Look for the lock symbol at the top of your browser or “https” in your URL bar.
 These mean that your communications with the website are encrypted and safe from prying eyes.

 - Never shop or login to personal accounts when on public Wi-Fi or a public device.
 Public Wi-Fi can make all the personal information that you transmit visible to criminals.
 Public, shared devices, such as kiosks or library computers, can be infected with malware that will steal your information.

 - Do not leave your browser open on a shopping site for long periods of time.
 Websites that use advertising feeds have occasionally had them hijacked by cybercriminals, who are then able to put malware on your device.
 This malware can steal your personal information or encrypt your device and demand a ransom to return it to your control.

 - Keep your devices up-to-date.
 Always apply updates to your devices and software when they are available.
 Keeping devices up-to-date means you have applied all the available fixes for known problems and vulnerabilities.
 This makes you more secure.

 Be smart when it comes to email confirmations and tracking information

 - Do not use your work email address for retail accounts.
-By using one of the free webmail accounts, such as Gmail or Hotmail, it will be much easier to identify a potentially malicious email coming to your work email, since the online retailers should not know that email address.
-This can also help you prevent criminals from knowing where you work, which is information than can potentially use to hack into your work account!
+By using one of the free webmail accounts, such as Gmail, it will be much easier to identify a potentially malicious email coming to your work email, since the online retailers should not know that email address.
+This can also help you prevent criminals from knowing where you work, which is information that can potentially be used to hack into your work account!